MicrosoftDocs/learn/learn-pr/data-ai-cert/upload-data-to-azure-data-lake-storage/includes/5-copy-data-from-gen1-to-gen2.md

       ![Screenshot showing how to set up a data factory](../media/6-create-data-factory.png)

-1. Cick on the **Git configuration** tab, and choose to set it up later.
+1. Click on the **Git configuration** tab, and choose to set it up later.

 1. Select **Create**.